Hans Pflügler

 Johannes Christian "Hans" Pflügler (born 27 March 1960) is a German former professional footballer.
 He could operate as either a left-back or a central defender, and played solely for Bayern Munich, winning ten major titles and appearing in nearly 400 official games.

-Pflügler represented West Germany at the 1990 World Cup and Euro 1988, winning the former tournament.
+Pflügler represented West Germany at the 1990 World Cup and won the tournament.
+He also appeared at the Euro 1988.

 Club career

 Born in Freising, Pflügler made his professional debut in 1981–82 with the only club he ever knew, local FC Bayern Munich.
+In his first season he was an unused substitute in the European Cup Final.

 After two experimental seasons he became first-choice, scoring a total of 27 Bundesliga goals from 1983 to 1988 and playing all the matches and minutes in the 1986–87 European Cup, as the team finally finished second to FC Porto.

 After helping the Bavarians to five leagues and three cups, Pflügler only managed to make 14 appearances in the 1991–92 campaign, and decided to retire.
 However, a flood of injuries to the side in 1995 prompted a request by manager Giovanni Trapattoni which the player accepted, appearing on 8 April in a home game against 1.
 FC Kaiserslautern where he was also booked; even more astonishingly, he spent the entire 2001–02 with the B team in Regionalliga Süd, helping them to a final tenth place at the age of 42.